 Shareholders are encouraged to attend the general meetings to ensure high level of accountability and to stay apprised of the Company's strategy and goals.
 If any shareholder is unable to attend, he/she is allowed to appoint proxies to vote on his/ her behalf at the general meetings through proxy forms sent to the Company within the prescribed period.
 The Company has introduced the system of voting, pursuant to which each resolution put forth at general meetings is voted by way of a poll.
 The percentages of votes in favour and against each resolution will be announced via SGXNET after the general meetings.
 Shareholders also have the opportunity to communicate their views and discuss with the Directors and Management matters affecting the Company after the general meetings.
 Under the new multiple proxy regime, "relevant intermediaries", such as banks, capital markets services license holders that provide custodial services for securities and the Central Provident Fund Board ("CPF") and Supplementary Retirement Scheme ("SRS"), are allowed to appoint more than two proxies to attend, speak and vote at general meetings.
-This will enable indirect investors, including CPF investors, to be appointed as proxies to participate at general meetings.
 Voting in absentia by mail, facsimile or email is currently not permitted.
 Such voting methods would need to be cautiously evaluated for feasibility to ensure that there is no compromise to the integrity of the information and the authenticity of the shareholders' identities.